Lattice determination of the neutrino background for $J/\psi \rightarrow \gamma + \textrm{invisible}$: Numerical results

 \section{Numerical results}

 The lattice results for $\Gamma_{\gamma\nu\bar{\nu}}/f_{J/\psi}$ as a function of $t$ for different separation $\Delta t$ are shown in Fig.~\ref{fig:F_th}.
 We find that for all values of $\Delta t$ and all ensembles employed in this work, a temporal cutoff $t\simeq 1.2$ fm is a conservative choice to ensure ground-state saturation.
 With this choice, the results for $\Gamma_{\gamma\nu\bar{\nu}}/f_{J/\psi}$ as a function of $\Delta t$ are presented in Fig.~\ref{fig:F_th_limit}.
-These results show a clear $\Delta t$ dependence of $\Gamma_{\gamma\nu\bar{\nu}}/f_{J/\psi}$, indicating non-negligible excited-state effects associated with $\phi_{J/\psi}^\dagger$ interpolating operator, as noted previously.
-Using the two-state fit given by Eq.~(\ref{eq:th_fit}), we extract the ground-state contribution to the ratio in the limit $\Delta t\to\infty$.
+At large time separations, a plateau spanning roughly three or four points emerges, which indicates that the ground state dominates in this regime.
+However, for small time separations, these results show a clear $\Delta t$ dependence of $\Gamma_{\gamma\nu\bar{\nu}}/f_{J/\psi}$, indicating non-negligible excited-state effects associated with $\phi_{J/\psi}^\dagger$ interpolating operator, as noted previously.
+To evaluate the systematic uncertainties arising from different fitting forms, we perform a constant fit at large time separations and the exponential fit incorporating all time separations as given by Eq.~(\ref{eq:th_fit}).
+They both enable us to extract the ground-state contribution to the ratio in the limit $\Delta t\to\infty$.
 The corresponding results are listed in Table~\ref{tab:width_ratio}.
+We adopt the constant-fit result as our central value, take the difference between the central values of the two fits as the systematic uncertainty, and obtain the total uncertainty by summing the two uncertainties in quadrature.